 A personal commitment to helping yourself is a crucial component to an effective counseling process.
 Counselors can only help you if you are willing to receive and accept help, attend scheduled sessions, and engage in new ways of thinking and acting outside of the counseling setting.

-If you will be delayed in coming at your scheduled time, or if you must cancel your appointment, please notify the administrative assistant at (740)587-6647, preferably at least 24 hours before your scheduled appointment.
-If you wish to terminate your counseling sessions, please call or come in immediately to inform your counselor.
+- If you will be delayed in coming at your scheduled time, or if you must cancel your appointment, please notify administrative assistant at 740-587-6200, preferably at least 24 hrs. before your scheduled appointment.
+If you wish to terminate your counseling sessions, please call or email to inform your counselor.

-After several counseling sessions, you may conclude that you would benefit more by meeting with a staff member who has a different approach or personal style.
-We encourage you to share your thoughts with the person you have been seeing before you initiate such a change.
-With your input, the staff member may be able to adjust her/his approach to more effectively assist you.
-Your counselor can also assist you in locating another professional whose approach to counseling may be more compatible with your needs.
+- After several counseling sessions, you may conclude that you would benefit more by meeting with a staff member who has a different approach or personal style.
+We encourage you to share your thoughts with the counselor you have been seeing before you initiate such a change.
+We are happy to find a “best fit” for you.
+Also, your counselor can assist you in locating another mental health professional or facility when your needs are beyond the scope of services we can provide in a college counseling center.

-If you have any questions about our programs and services, our mutual responsibilities, or confidentiality, please ask the administrative assistant or your counselor for the information you need.
+If you have any questions about our programs and services, our mutual responsibilities, or confidentiality, please ask the administrative assistant or your counselor.